contentful/slash-developers/docs/php/tutorials/getting-started-with-contentful-and-php.md

 $assets = $client->getAssets($query);
 ~~~

-Once you have an Asset, you can access its metadata and an URL for the actual file:
+Once you have an asset, you can access its metadata and an URL for the actual file:

 ~~~ php
 <?php